kingzamzon/docs/docs/SDK/errorHandling.md

 - errorCode: invalid_auth_sig
 - Reason: The auth_sig passed to the nodes is invalid or could not be verified. make sure that you are passing the correct auth_sig.

+### Lit Node Client Not Ready Error

+- errorCode: lit_node_client_not_ready
+- Reason: The Lit node client is not ready.
+This means that the Lit node client is not connected to the Lit network.
+You should run `await litNodeClient.connect()` before calling any other methods that use the Lit Node Client.

 ### Unknown error

 - errorCode: unknown_error